 Sooooo… I joined the sexual addiction group.
 Over time, I received two major revelations:

-1. While I was truly a mess, I wasn’t half as screwed up as the rest of the guys present.
-I found hope in that despite the fact I had been addicted from childhood.
+- While I was truly a mess, I wasn’t half as screwed up as most of the other guys present.
+I found hope in that insight despite the fact I had been addicted from childhood.

-2. I already possessed many of the keys required for my recovery: the Word of Faith teachings I received for over a decade.
+- I already possessed many of the keys required for my recovery: the Word of Faith teachings I had received for over a decade.
 I had simply never thought to use them to open this particular prison door.

 So I did the work needed to recover.
+I got clean and sober.
 Things got better.
 My wife eventually sold the house in Tulsa and moved to Wichita.
 We began couples therapy with Dr. Reiner immediately upon her arrival.
 After a time, she moved back in with me.
 Our marriage improved drastically (though not to where it was invulnerable to the fatal attack lurking a few years down the road).

 In retrospect, it felt like I was basking in God’s favor as my life moved onto a far firmer footing.